 Spend time with other couples who have recently given birth, so you can hear their experience and gain some tips, which will be especially helpful if they birthed in the same hospital that you’ll be using.
 If your friends haven’t had a good experience, you can still benefit from their story by asking what they would have done differently, or bringing up the topic with the educator running your birth class or at your next midwifery check-up.

 4. Write your birth plan together

-Your birth plan should be created with your partner, so he can understand your hopes and wishes for the birth, as well as express his own.
-Once he has a firm understanding of how you both want things to go, he’ll be better able to advocate for you during labour.
+Your birth plan should be created with your partner, so you can understand her hopes and wishes for the birth, as well as express your own (remembering that her bodily autonomy is the most important part of the equation here).
+Once you have a firm understanding of how you both want things to go, you’ll be better able to advocate for your partner during labour.

 5. Consider using a doula